johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-19-azure-container-apps-bicep-and-github-actions/index.md

 Azure Container Apps are an exciting way to deploy containers to Azure.
 This post shows how to deploy the infrastructure for an Azure Container App to Azure using Bicep and GitHub Actions.
 The [Azure Container App documentation](https://docs.microsoft.com/en-us/azure/container-apps/) features quickstarts for deploying your first container app using both the Azure Portal and the Azure CLI.
 These are great, but there's a gap if you prefer to deploy using Bicep and you'd like to get your CI/CD setup right from the beginning.
 This post aims to fill that gap.

+If you're interested in building your own containers as well, it's worth looking at [this follow up post](../2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md).

 ![title image reading "Azure Container Apps, Bicep and GitHub Actions" with the Bicep, Azure Container Apps and GitHub Actions logos](title-image.png)

 ## Bicep